aio-libs/aiohttp/docs/web_reference.rst

       .. note::

-         In case of malformed request (e.g. without ``"HOST"`` HTTP header) the absolute url may be inavailable.
+         In case of malformed request (e.g. without ``"HOST"`` HTTP header) the absolute url may be unavailable.

    .. attribute:: rel_url